-Increases in roaming user populations and remote access to organizations’ confidential data are becoming a larger security concern, leaving organizations with choices to make about how to secure these resources.
-The primary access point to these resources is through web-based applications which have login screens where a user is typically required to prove his or her identity by providing a valid set of credentials (typically a Username and Password).
+Increases in remote access to organizations’ confidential data are becoming a larger security concern, leaving organizations with questions on how to secure these resources.
+The primary access point to these resources is through web-based applications which have log in screens where a user is typically required to prove his or her identity by providing a valid set of credentials (typically a Username and Password).

-Under normal circumstances, this authentication process may be sufficient to prove that a user is authorized and may be granted access to company applications and data.
-However, the sensitivity of private, corporate, or institutional information does not qualify as a normal circumstance.
-While currently still an integral part of authentication, passwords are an inadequate security measure for sensitive information when used only with an accompanying username.
-Passwords are becoming increasingly easy to exploit by unauthorized users, and the rapid progression of the digital age is providing disreputable individuals with an increasing number of methods for stealing passwords and impersonating authorized users.
+Normally, this authentication process should be sufficient to prove that a user is authorized and may be granted access to company applications and data.
+However, today’s digital age says otherwise.
+While passwords are currently an integral part of authentication, they are an inadequate security measure for account security when used with just a username.
+Passwords are becoming increasingly easy to exploit and offer unauthorized access to cyber criminals.
+Today’s digital age is giving them an increasing number of methods for starting a data breach by using any authentication method.

-There are alternative methods to securing private, sensitive information besides relying solely on something as simple and unreliable as a password.
-The primary method for strengthening and improving the security of logins currently on the market today is Two Factor Authentication (2FA).
+There are alternative authentication methods like using an authenticator app to securing private, sensitive information besides relying solely on something as simple and unreliable as a password.
+The primary method for strengthening and improving the security of the user’s log in today is Two Factor Authentication (2FA).

 For a more detailed overview, check out our State of MFA eBook.